Registered Practical Nurse

 Sherbourne is a leading provider of quality health care and transformative support to people who face social, economic and other systemic barriers.
 Our mission is to advance the equity and quality of care and services and to improve health for underserved communities.
 This is done through primary health and chronic disease services; health promotion and education; outreach and social supports; and mental health services.

 Sherbourne provides innovative health care and social services to the diverse urban population of southeast Toronto.
-While our doors are open to everyone, we focus on people who are homeless or under-housed, 2SLGBTQ, and newcomers to Canada.
-We are funded by the Ministry of Health, Toronto Central LHIN, Ministry of Child and Youth Services, City of Toronto and many generous companies, groups and individuals.
+While our doors are open to everyone, we focus on people who are homeless or under-housed; 2SLGBTQ, and newcomers to Canada.
+We are funded by the Ministry of Health, Ontario Health Toronto, Ministry of Community, children and Social Services, City of Toronto and many generous companies, groups and individuals.

 Working at Sherbourne